-We offer workshops and demonstrations on how to feed the earth rather than the landfill.
+We offer workshops and demonstrations on how to feed the soil rather than the landfill.

 There are many systems for composting yard and kitchen waste in your backyard.
 You can visit one of our composting demonstration sites to see various bins and systems in use.